DeveloPassion/knowii-voice-ai-docs/docs/user-guide/basic-usage.md

 That's it!
 Works in any application - emails, documents, chat, browsers, IDEs, and more.

-## System Tray Icon
+## Main Window & System Tray

-Knowii Voice AI runs quietly in your system tray (near the clock):
+When you launch Knowii Voice AI, the main window appears by default (showing settings and features).
+The app also places an icon in your system tray (near the clock).

+**Important**: You can close the main window at any time - the app continues running in the background and remains fully functional.

+### System Tray Icon

+The system tray icon provides quick access to the app:

-- **Left-click** the icon to open the settings window
+- **Left-click** the icon to open/reopen the main window
 - **Right-click** the icon for quick access to:
     - Settings
     - Check for updates